wei-kiat-tan/ANL-501/README.md

-This repository contains works using R language programming, including school works from the Master's of Analytics and Visualisation (MAVI) programme from Singapore University of Social Science (SUSS).
+This page contains works using R language programming, including school works from the Master's of Analytics and Visualisation (MAVI) programme from Singapore University of Social Science (SUSS).

 **ANL 501 Data Visualisation & Storytelling**